Are you looking for long-term asthma relief?

-In this guide, we’ll show you what the best air purifier for asthma relief is and why it works so well.
+And in this guide, we’ll show you what the best air purifier for asthma relief is and why it works so well.

 Use these links below to jump to a specific section of the page:

-- Why Our Homes Can Make Actually Asthma Worse
+- Why Our Homes Can Actually Make Asthma Worse

-- List of the Two Best Air Purifiers for Asthma Sufferers (Products and Reviews)
+- Best Air Purifiers for Asthma List (Products and Reviews)

 Why Our Homes Can Actually Make Asthma Worse

-Many years ago, when homes and buildings were being built, there wasn’t as much focus on making every nook and cranny a super tight seal.
+Many years ago, when houses and buildings were being built, there wasn’t as much focus on making every nook and cranny a super tight seal.

 Another issue is that a lot of people don’t like to open their windows anymore.
 With the number of people who suffer from allergies increasing each year, this makes perfect sense—they’re trying to protect themselves from outdoor allergens.

-Now, you may be wondering… “How does a tight seal in my home create problems for my asthma?”
+‘How does a tight seal in my home create problems for my asthma?’

 Fortunately, there’s a solution to all of this—adding an asthma air purifier to your home.

 Now that you’re aware of how big of a problem indoor air quality has become, you may be wondering…

 What makes an air purifier good for asthma is the fact that it strips the air of any particles that cause your symptoms to flare up.

 By creating clean, fresh air inside your home, you’ll notice an overall improvement in your health.

-What we mean by this is that there are two major types of air purifiers on the market:
+There are two major types of air purifiers on the market:

 - HEPA air purifiers